SebastianBathrick/DPorch/README.md

 # Pipeline Communication

-DPorch pipelines can send data to multiple target pipelines and receive data from multiple source pipelines.
-A pipeline can have zero or more target pipelines and can receive data from zero or more source pipelines, allowing for flexible network topologies.
+A DPorch pipeline can send output data to zero or more target pipelines and receive input data from zero or more source pipelines, enabling flexible network topologies.

 ## One Source to Multiple Targets